 Is air freight still an option to mix into the supply chain?

 Several months ago, when we priced air cargo, many clients found it cost prohibitive due to a surge in demand.
-As that lessens and more flights are taking off, there is more space.
-That means air rates are going down a bit since the high mid-pandemic.
-Still the delays at major airports are causing problems.
-We’re seeing two to three days before cargo that arrived on a cargo flight gets unloaded and is made available.
+As noted above, air prices were tracked at six-times the cost compared to pre-pandemic rates.
+Late July rates show they appear to be rising.
+Delays at major airports are also causing problems.
+We’re seeing two to three days before cargo that arrived via a cargo flight gets unloaded and is made available.
 Sometimes it takes up to a week.
 Paying a premium air rate for cargo that has to sit because the terminal staff is unable to unload planes fast enough is costly.